 - Contact SHHS Principal, Mr. Allen Whitten at awhitten@fjuhsd.org or 714-626-4201, or Assistant Principal, Dr. Melissa Stinson at mstinson@fjuhsd.org or 714-626-4205.
 Please include the following information:

 - o The name of the person confirmed

 - Date of diagnosis

 - o If known, date of potential exposure

 - Date of first sign of symptoms

 - Date of test

 - Last date on the Sunny Hills High School Campus

 - o Determine if personal protective equipment used and social distancing guidelines followed

-- Names of any individuals who had physical contact with the infected person or spent 15 minutes or more within a six feet distance
+- Names of any individuals who had physical contact with the infected person or spent 15 minutes or more (during the last 24 hours) within a six feet distance (with or without PPE)